ljwagerfield/crdt/README.md

     A1:B2:C1:[{MON, TUES}] + A1:B2:D1:[{MON, TUES}] = A1:B2:C1:D1:[{MON, TUES}]

-Such redundancy may arise in systems which assume all payloads to be non-CvRDTs; or rather, a system that hasn't implemented support for user-defined CvRDTs.
-One such example is Riak. *(Note: CvRDT design is nontrivial, especially when considering garbage collection - Riak 2 provides a wide selection of CvRDTs out-the-box).*
+Such redundancy may arise in distributed databases which assume all payloads to be non-CvRDTs; or rather, a distributed database that hasn't implemented support for user-defined CvRDTs.
+Just as an example: Riak will attach `vclocks` to payloads, creating said redundancy if your payload is itself a type of CvRDT.

 ### Simple CvRDT